qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

      "Gen_Zoning" = 'Rural'

-   See the earlier instructions for building the :guilabel:`Streets` query if you get stuck.
+   See the earlier instructions if you get stuck.
 #.
 Click :guilabel:`OK` to close the :guilabel:`Query Builder` dialog.
    The query should return one feature.

-You should see the rural polygons from the :guilabel:`Zoning` layer.
+You should see the rural polygons from the ``Zoning`` layer.
 You will need to save these to a new layer file.

 #.
-In the right-click menu for :guilabel:`Zoning`, select
+In the right-click menu for ``Zoning``, select
    :menuselection:`Export --> Save Features As...`.
 #.
 Save your layer under the :file:`Rasterprac` directory
 #.
 Name the output file :file:`rural.shp`